 The Hartlepool Dock and Railway Company has been established at the instigation of Christopher Tennant of Yarm and Rowland Burdon of Castle Eden.
 The two businessmen want to develop the old fishing community into a busy coal port.

 The first coal is shipped from Seaham Harbour by The Lord Seaham collier brig.

 A major cholera epidemic sweeps the country after entering the country via the port of Sunderland.
-One of the first to die is the Sunderland naval hero Jack Crawford but the very first fatality was a 12 year old girl who lived near the River Wear called Izabella Hazard.
+One of the first to die is the Sunderland naval hero Jack Crawford but the very first fatality in the country is a 12 year old girl who lived near the River Wear, called Izabella Hazard.

 1831 – Benwell Tower